TobyGoodwin/bfilter/Journal.rst

 However, it's just occurred to me that I can cheat.
 I can just increment the data that is stored in the skiplist.

+Yay!
+I'm now getting the right numbers.

+The message spam/1399905162.7935.hydrogen.mv6.co.uk in my corpus produces a lot of bogus tokens.
+It contains a base64 encoded PDF, which apparently isn't discarded by the istext test.

 2015-10-21
 ==========